MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-install-issues.md

 ### Required Endpoints

-The following are the required endpoints for using the SharePoint Migration Tool:</br>
+The following table lists the required endpoints for using the SharePoint Migration Tool.</br>

 |**Required Endpoints**|
 |:-----|